prbeegala/AzurePaaSAnywhere/README.md

 To test this, we can go and create a AppService – like you normally do in the portal, and select region as whatever you created (mine was prakashlondon).
 This should deploy this node.js starter webapp to your docker desktop k8s cluster, which you can browse through.

-# Step 3 – Create webapp to deploy to Docker desktop cluster
+## Create a WebApp and Deploy to Docker Desktop cluster

 In Azure Portal, create a web app